genomic-surveillance/krakenflu/README.md

 If this filter is used, only those isolates will be kept, that have a full length copy of each of the 8 influenza genome segments.
 A list of isolate names can be provided, which are exempt from this filter.
 This is needed to keep, for example, the avian influenza reference Goose Guandong H5N1, which is incomplete.

 ### Note on RAM usage
 For the sake of code simplicity and speed of execution, the input taxonomy and sequence files are read into RAM, which significantly simplifies the cross-referencing of the data between taxonomy and sequence library.
 The files involved are large and a run of this tool is memory hungry but this is not a limiting factor in the environment this was developed for.
-If this becomes limiting after all, an alternative design would be to build an sqlite database instead of an in-memory datastructure.
+For reference: the taxonomy files from NCBI combined amount to around 400MB in RAM.
+The sequence libraries of viral RefSeq plus all Influenza genomes in Genbank amount to around 2GB.
+This should not pose a bottleneck in a modern data science environment.